firedrakeproject/libsupermesh/README.md

 ## Getting started ##

-Required [spatialindex](https://github.com/libspatialindex/libspatialindex) to be installed.
+Requires [spatialindex](https://github.com/libspatialindex/libspatialindex) to be installed.

 Documentation can be found in the libsupermesh manual.
 This can be built using: